Abandoned & Little-Known Airfields:

 depicted both a seaplane facility as well as an airfield on Treasure Island.

-Naval construction eventually took over all of the island.
+Wartime naval construction eventually took over all of Treasure Island.

 The primary mission of the Navy facility became the processing of personnel heading to & from the Pacific.